 If you are a male who lived in the United States at any time between your 18th and 26th birthdays, the Selective Service registration likely applies to you.
 By law, a man must register with Selective Service within 30 days of his 18th birthday.
 Selective Service can accept a late registration but not after a man has reached his 26th birthday.
 This requirement applies to U.S. citizens, permanent residents, refugees, asylees, and even undocumented aliens.
 It does not apply to women or foreign nationals in the United States with nonimmigrant visas.
 The nonimmigrant classifications include: foreign government officials, visitors for business and for pleasure, aliens in transit through the United States, treaty traders and investors, students, international representatives, temporary workers and trainees, representatives of foreign information media, exchange visitors, fiance(e)s of U.S. citizens, intracompany transferees, NATO officials, religious workers, and some others.

 Obtaining proof of your Selective Service registration is easy.
 Use the Selective Service Online Verification.
 You’ll need to provide a last name, Social Security number, and date of birth.
 You will instantly be provided with a verification letter than can be printed or saved to your computer.
-Read more if you failed to register for Selective Service as required.
+If you did not register as required, this may force you to delay your application.

 For applicants that are applying on the basis of marriage to a U.S. citizen, their N-400 document checklist includes some additional items: